OctopusSamples/OctopusHelmChart/README.md

 This chart uses the mssql-linux chart as a dependency.
 See https://github.com/helm/charts/tree/master/stable/mssql-linux for details on configuring that chart.

+Kuberenetes v1.16 is required to deploy this chart.

 # Deploying

 The chart can be built and published with the script `publish-chart.ps1`.
 The commands it uses are shown below.